error-kevin/Agri/README.md

-# AgriMitra - Empowering Madhya Pradesh Farmers with AI
+# AgriSarthi - Empowering Farmers with AI

-**AgriMitra** is a mobile/web application designed to empower small and marginal farmers in Madhya Pradesh by providing personalized, AI-driven agricultural advisory, skill development resources, and market linkages.
-Addressing climate change impacts and resource constraints is at the core of AgriMitra's mission.
+**AgriSarthi** is a mobile/web application designed to empower small and marginal farmers by providing personalized, AI-driven agricultural advisory, skill development resources, and market linkages.
+Addressing climate change impacts and resource constraints is at the core of AgriSarthi's mission.

 ## Key Features